chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 1. Start a major version upgrade:

 Here, you will be prompted to accept multiple Pre Upgrade checklist.
-Accept the actions before upgrade.
+Ensure you have perfomed all those actions before upgrade then mark yes, otherwise it will prompt you the error.

 ```sh
 sudo chef-automate upgrade run --major